Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 How to hire remote employees without turning it into a second job

-A seven-part operating guide for defining, assessing, selecting, and onboarding a remote hire.
+An operating guide in six parts for defining, assessing, selecting, and onboarding a remote hire.

 DECISION SUMMARY